 Face coverings are required at all times in the base area, lift lines, on chairlifts, and indoors, except when seated at a table in a restaurant.
-Winter neck gators are acceptable as long as they cover both the nose and mouth.
-We suggest keeping an extra face mask on you in case one is lost or you find your primary face covering freezing up and getting too uncomfortable.
+Winter neck gators are acceptable with two layers of materials, or folded over to make two layers, and cover both mouth and nose.
+We suggest keeping an extra face mask in a pocket.
 Employees are required to wear face coverings at all times.

 As recommended by the CDC and state guidelines, please maintain a distance of at least six feet from other guests wherever possible.
 Keep your eyes out for signage to denote safe distancing, and be respectful of those around you.

 Our staff has worked incredibly hard to plan for this winter, but this season will be new and different for all of us.
 In many situations we’ll be learning on the fly and adapting to changing rules and realities.
 Just as we will be flexible with our plans, we encourage you to be flexible with yours.
 A successful season will require us all to work together.